Unit 2 - Practice Quiz

 C. Although the data was incomplete, but the researchers drew a conclusion.

-D. The researchers were able to draw a preliminary conclusion, although the data's incompleteness.
+D. Although the data was incomplete, the researchers were able to draw a preliminary conclusion.

 49 In which context does since function unambiguously to indicate reason, where the reason is assumed to be already known to the listener/reader?